Nianze/nianze.github.io/content/post/2018-03-21-write-placement-delete-if-write-placement-new.md

 Widget *pw = new (std::cerr) Widget; // call operator new, passing cerr as the ostream; cause memory leak when Widget constructor throws
 ```

 Let's consider a special subtle situation: if memory allocation succeeds and the `Widget` constructor throws an exception, since `pw` not yet assigned and client code can't deallocate the memory, the runtime system is responsible for undoing the allocation that `operator new` performed.
-However, we're now using a non-normal version of `operator new`, unless the runtime system finds a version of `operator delete` that takes _the same number and types of extra arguments_ as `operator new`, it does nothing, and no `operator delete` will be called.
+However, we're now using a non-normal version of `operator new`, unless it finds a version of `operator delete` that takes _the same number and types of extra arguments_ as `operator new`, the runtime system choose to do nothing, so no `operator delete` will be called, ending up with memory leak.

 To eliminate the memory leak in this situation, we need to match the placement `new` with a placement `delete`: